Payroll (film): Production

-The film's working title was I Promise to Pay.
-Much of it was shot on location in and around Gateshead and Newcastle upon Tyne Other scenes were shot in Tynemouth, Rugby and Southwold; after location work was complete, the film began studio shooting at Beaconsfield Studios on 10 October 1960.
+The film's working title was I Promised to Pay, and in some territories it remained the film's distribution title.
+Much of the film was shot on location in and around Gateshead and Newcastle upon Tyne.
+Other scenes were shot in Tynemouth, Rugby and Southwold; after location work was complete, the film began studio shooting at Beaconsfield Studios on 10 October 1960.

 Michael Craig was loaned from Rank.
-Of Hayers he said "I think he'd learned 'directing' from a manual".
+Of Hayers he said: "I think he'd learned 'directing' from a manual".

 Theme music

 The theme music, by Reg Owen and His Orchestra, was issued as a single on the Palette label (PG.9013).

 The song "It Happens Every Day", sung in a nightclub scene in the film by Eddie Ellis, was composed by Tony Osborne and Norman Newell, and released as a single on the Parlophone label (R. 4749).

 Release

 The film opened at the Plaza cinema in London's West End on 20 April 1961, and went into general release in the UK on 21 May 1961.